Tony Gwynn: National Baseball Hall of Fame

+The Gwynn-Ripken induction weekend set a number of attendance records, which were announced during the ceremony.
+About 14,000 people visited the Hall of Fame Museum on July 28, a record number for a single-day.
+Baseball attendance for all games played on July 28 also set a single-day record.
+The induction ceremony also had the greatest collection of Hall of Famers present, 53 of the 61 living members.
+A record crowd estimated at 75,000 attended the induction ceremony, shattering the previous record of 25,000 in 1999.
+A week before his induction, Gwynn appeared on a Wheaties box.
+Additionally, a giant 1984 replica Tony Gwynn Padres jersey measuring 35 ft tall and 30 ft wide was draped on the tower of the San Diego County Administration Building to commemorate the occasion.

+Other honors and tributes

+In 1989, Gwynn was inducted into the San Diego State Aztecs Hall of Fame.
 In 1997, SDSU's baseball facility, Smith Stadium, was extensively renovated with $4 million from Padres owner John Moores.
-At Moores's request, the stadium was renamed Tony Gwynn Stadium.
+At Moores' request, the stadium was renamed Tony Gwynn Stadium.

 Gwynn was inducted into the Padres Hall of Fame in 2002, and the team retired his No. 19 in 2004.
-He was inducted into the California Hall of Fame in 2016.
+In 2002, Gwynn was also inducted into the Breitbard Hall of Fame, which honors athletes in San Diego.
+He was posthumously inducted into the California Hall of Fame in 2016.

 In 2007, a 9½-foot (9.5 ft), 1200 lb bronze statue of Gwynn was unveiled in the park just beyond Petco Park's outfield in an area named Tony Gwynn Plaza.
 The address of Petco Park is 19 Tony Gwynn Drive.

 In 2014, the Mountain West Conference posthumously renamed its baseball Player of the Year Award to the Tony Gwynn Award.
+In 2015, a segment of Interstate 15 in San Diego County was designated with road signage as "Tony Gwynn Memorial Freeway".
 At the 2016 All-Star Game in San Diego, MLB announced that the annual winner of the NL batting title would be known henceforth as the "Tony Gwynn National League Batting Champion".
+On May 9, 2017, a memorial statue in his honor was unveiled at Lake Poway.